Milton Academy

 Milton Academy (informally referred to as Milton) is a co-educational, independent, and college-preparatory boarding and day school in Milton, Massachusetts, educating students in grades K–12.
 The Lower School (grades K–8) educates day students and the Upper School (grades 9–12) educates a roughly even mixture of boarding and day students.

-Milton's list of notable alumni includes Nobel laureate T. S. Eliot, Attorney General Robert F. Kennedy, U.S. Senator Ted Kennedy, and Massachusetts Governor Deval Patrick.
+Milton's list of notable alumni includes Nobel laureate T. S. Eliot, Attorney General Robert F. Kennedy, U.S. Senator Ted Kennedy, Illinois Governor JB Pritzker, and Massachusetts Governor Deval Patrick.

 History

 Early years

 Milton Academy was founded by Edward Hutchinson Robbins, the speaker of the Massachusetts House of Representatives, after the General Court of Massachusetts set up a committee to study options for secondary education for residents of Norfolk County.
 Although the committee considered putting the academy in Braintree, Roxbury, Quincy, Dorchester, and Milton, it chose Milton; Speaker Robbins was a Milton resident.
 Other founding members of the board of trustees included Fisher Ames, Nathanel Emmons, Thaddeus Mason Harris, Joseph McKean, and Ebenezer Thayer.

 According to the official town history, the early Milton Academy, like many other old New England academies, was initially "a state-chartered and partially subsidized institution which, in effect, served as a county high school."
 In March 1798, the Massachusetts legislature granted the academy a corporate charter and a state-funded endowment (three square miles of land in Maine).
 However, the academy did not actually open for business until 1807, due to protracted disputes about whether the campus should be located in the center or outskirts of town.
 In 1807, the academy opened in the center of town with 23 students.
 Most students were locals, although some out-of-town students boarded with local families.

 Few records of the early academy survive.
 Alumni of the early academy include Major General Edwin Vose Sumner, who commanded Union troops at Antietam and Fredericksburg.

 In 1866, the town of Milton effectively bought out the first Milton Academy.
 It opened Milton High School, a tax-funded, tuition-free public school, and hired the academy's principal to lead it.
 In response, the academy's board of trustees shut down the academy and sold the campus to the public school.
 From 1866 to 1884, Milton Academy survived as a paper entity, with a board of trustees but no teachers, students, or campus.